zukoo52/Online-Tutor-Booking-System-E-Tutor-Back-End/README.md

-📚 Online Tutor Booking System - E-Tutor (Back-End) 🎓
+🎓 Online Tutor Booking System - E-Tutor (Back-End) 📚
-This is the back-end of the E-Tutor Online Tutor Booking System, built using Laravel.
-The system enables students to find tutors, request lessons, and schedule sessions, while tutors can bid on requests and manage their bookings.
+This is the back-end of the E-Tutor Online Tutor Booking System, developed using Laravel.
+It provides a platform for students to find tutors, request lessons, and schedule sessions, while tutors can bid on requests and manage their bookings.

-⚠️ Disclaimer: This is not a real-world project.
-It was developed for learning and practical purposes as part of a group contribution.
+⚠️ Disclaimer: This project is for learning and practical purposes only.
+It is not a real-world application.
+Group Contribution:

 🌟 Features
-👩‍🎓 For Students:
+👩‍🎓 Student Features:
-✅ User Registration & Login – Secure authentication
+✅ User Registration & Login (Secure authentication)
-✅ Find Tutors – Search by subject, location, and availability ✅ Request a Tutor – Choose session type (online or in-person) ✅ Schedule Sessions – Manage time slots with selected tutors ✅ Review & Rate Tutors – Provide feedback on tutor performance
+✅ Find Tutors (Search by subject, availability, and location) ✅ Request a Tutor (Select subject, session type, and schedule) ✅ View & Manage Tutor Requests
+✅ Rate & Review Tutors

-👨‍🏫 For Tutors:
+👨‍🏫 Tutor Features:
-✅ Profile Management – Set subjects, schedules, and pricing ✅ Bid on Tutor Requests – Compete for student requests ✅ Manage Sessions – Accept, decline, and track tutoring sessions ✅ Earn Ratings & Reviews – Improve credibility and visibility
+✅ Profile Management (Set subjects, pricing, and availability) ✅ Bid on Student Requests
+✅ Manage Sessions (Accept, decline, or reschedule bookings) ✅ Earn Reviews & Ratings

-🔧 Admin Panel:
+🔧 Admin Features:
-✅ User Management – Oversee students & tutors
+✅ User Management (Monitor students & tutors)
-✅ Monitor Tutor Requests – Track and manage session activities ✅ Review Moderation – Ensure fair ratings and feedback
+✅ Tutor Request Moderation
+✅ Review & Feedback Management

 🛠️ Tech Stack
-Framework: Laravel 10
+Backend Framework: Laravel 10
 Database: MySQL
 Authentication: Laravel Sanctum / JWT
 API: RESTful API with Laravel
-Storage: Cloud/Local File System for storing tutor/student data 🚀 Installation & Setup
+Storage: Cloud/Local File System
+🚀 Installation & Setup
 1️⃣ Clone the repository: